vadmin/veknamerge/README.md

 ## Extension Settings

+To install, get vsix file from releases link, download to your pc, open VSCode, go to extensions side bar, and click on the 3 dots on topright of extensions side-bar.

+From there select install from Vsix and find your download...

 This extension contributes the following settings:

 - `veknamerge.targetTableAlias`: Alias for the target table in the MERGE statement.
 Default is "t".